 B i o g r a p h y

 Starr's jazz band, The Eric Starr Group, has released two critically acclaimed albums and his group has performed at Lincoln Center for the Performing Arts, among other venues.
-His albums have received international radio play and rave reviews in Downbeat Magazine, The Jazz Journal, Jazzwise Magazine, the All Music Guide and over a dozen additional publications worldwide.
-Brian Morton, publisher of the Penguin Guide to Jazz called his album Such Is Life “One of my favorite releases of the year.”
-Iconic drummer, Bill Bruford, called Eric “an extremely welcome new addition to the club [of percussionist composers]."
+ESG's two albums have received international radio play and rave reviews in Downbeat Magazine, The Jazz Journal, Jazzwise Magazine, the All Music Guide and over a dozen additional publications worldwide.
+(Again, see reviews.)
+Brian Morton, publisher of the Penguin Guide to Jazz, called ESG's album Such Is Life “One of my favourite releases of the year," and iconic drummer, Bill Bruford, dubbed Starr “an extremely welcome new addition to the club [of percussionist composers]."

 As an author and educator, Starr has written five books about music for Adams Media, Inc. (See Educational Publications.)
 Two of them have been translated into Spanish.
 Starr has also written for InConcert Magazine (Nashville Symphony Orchestra), and the erstwhile media giant Muze, Inc. Additionally, Starr has penned several educational blogs for takeLessons.com.

 Since 1995, Starr has also appeared as a guest artist and clinician at colleges and universities throughout the country.
 Most recently, he spoke at the Center for New Music, University of Iowa.

 Among others, Starr has studied with percussionists David Fishlock, Lynn Harbold, Jack Brennan, Jan Williams, and the legendary Joe Morello.
 Starr also studied with jazz pianist Michael LeDonne.

 Starr currently resides in the Hudson Valley with his two children, Iain and Delia.